Bluestars1/BMI520-Autism-Genes/README.md

+# Project BMI520:
+This was a project I did for BMI520 We had to learn to use Collab and use the tools to analyze a topic I chose Autism I will continue to research it and expand this area as I learn more - This is a preliminary(learn how to use the tools to evaluate our hypothesis.
+The direct quote from Erik Holmlin PHD in the article below points out the American Academy of Pediatrics recommends children with ASD get clinical genetic testing ONLY 3% get tested.
+In my family we have twins with autism and it was not suggested by their pediatrician.
+This can help for a personalized approach to medicine and also assist with studies for further understanding of ASD.
+I have included my Collab notebook some of the analysis and learning of the tools available.
+Hope you enjoy!!!

 # BMI520-Autism-Genes

   "3% of children with an ASD diagnosis get clinical genetic testing, which is recommended by a number of professional medical organizations including the American